neophyte-programmer/neophyte-programmer/README.md

 </h1>

 <p align='center'>
   A frontend developer from Accra, Ghana.
+Currently transitioning to a fullstack developer
 </p>

 <p align= "center">